hydroshare/hydroshare/README.md

 - Set LOGDIR to local directory for log outputs
 - (Windows shell users only): set the user environment variable PWD to <directory where hydroshare repo was cloned to> for example `C:\Users\username\repo\hydroshare`

+### Considerations for Win10 docker file sharing
+- Until a more clever way is found, in Docker Desktop, share C with credentials that you use to log into the laptop (AD or local)
+- WSL not needed but can perhaps smooth out your experience if you have already configured

 ### Understand enough about docker volumes
 - postgis container (postgres) data is psersisted in a docker volume
 - to fully delete the postgres instance, you may perform it in the postgis container or by deleting the docker volume